moriela1/zero/README.md

 # Zero

-Zero - is an x86 operating system, which is made in protected mode only.
+Zero - is an x86 operating system, which is made in real mode only.